What Does Breast Uplift (Mastopexy) Mean?

 - The skin stretches with time.
 This is an ageing effect and due to hormones and volume changes in your breasts.
-The stretched skin causes the breast tissue to be less well distributed in the breast skin envelope.
-When it falls more into the lower part of the breast, the bottom of the breast becomes more redundant and sinks further below the level of the infra-mammary crease (this is the skin line directly under the edge of your breast where the cup of your bra rests).
-Because the nipple and areola are on the skin surface, they may become stretched (and get broader.
+The stretched skin causes the breast tissue to be less well distributed within the breast skin envelope.
+When it falls more into the lower part of the breast, the bottom of the breast becomes more redundant and sinks further below the level of the infra-mammary crease (this is the skin line directly under the edge of your breast where the underwire of your bra rests).
+Because the nipple and areola are on the skin surface, they may become stretched and get broader.
 They may descend further down the front of your chest as the breast descends such that they point more towards your feet and come to lie below the level of the infra-mammary crease.

-What does a Mastopexy Involve?
+What does a Breast Uplift – Mastopexy – Involve?

 - Uplift with implants